Metalworking Machines - Lathes

 - Clean loaded file with file brush and rub file teeth with a little chalk.

 - Do not wear gloves, rings, watches or loose clothing.
-Confine long hair.
+Tie back and confine long hair.

 - Do not make adjustments while the machine is operating.
 Wait until the machine has come to a complete stop.